ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 $simplepie->set_feed_url($url); //Set location of RSS feed
 $simplepie->init();
 ```
-We understand the php code sets up the cache with `prefix=xct_` which matches with `xct_4e5612ba07(...)`, but as the displayed output is truncated we still need to figure out the complete hash.
+We understand the php code sets up the cache with `prefix=xct_` which matches with `xct_4e5612ba07(...)`, but as the appending output is truncated we still need to figure out the complete hash.

 Let's look the source code of [**Memcache.php**](https://github.com/simplepie/simplepie/blob/a72e1dfafe7870affdae3edf0d9a494e4fa31bc6/library/SimplePie/Cache/Memcache.php) which is the simplepie code for memcache.